ONLYOFFICE/onlyoffice-wordpress/README.md

 You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from WordPress and any end clients.
 ONLYOFFICE Document Server must also be able to POST to WordPress directly.

-You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition with pro features.
+You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition.

 To install free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx) for Debian, Ubuntu, or derivatives.